imyoungmin/cs8-s20/W3/README.md

 Finally, finish the program by creating a dictionary called `d` mapping each name to its length.

 ## Problem 7: Survivor Currency
-In the reality television series, Survivor, castaways can exchange their fire tokens for various food and comfort items, as well as various advantages in the game.
+In the reality television series, *Survivor*, castaways can exchange their fire tokens for various food and comfort items, as well as various advantages in the game.
 The exchange rates for these items are listed in a dictionary, tokens, in the file `survivor.py` with the key: value pair being item: cost respectively.

-a) Write a program that takes two inputs from the keyboard, the amount of fire tokens and a luxury item, and output how many of those luxury items a castaway can buy with the given tokens. **YOUR SOLUTION MUST NOT BE WRITTEN IN THE `survivor.py` FILE AND MUST INCLUDE THE `survivor.py` FILE.**
+a) Write a program that takes two inputs from the keyboard, the amount of fire tokens and a luxury item, and output how many of those luxury items a castaway can buy with the given tokens. *YOUR SOLUTION MUST NOT BE WRITTEN IN THE `survivor.py` FILE AND MUST INCLUDE THE `survivor.py` FILE.*

 ```
 #Example 1: